astronomer/docs/astro/data-lineage-concepts.md

 ---
-sidebar_label: 'Data lineage Concepts'
+sidebar_label: 'Data lineage concepts'
-title: "Data lineage Concepts"
+title: "Data lineage concepts"
 id: data-lineage-concepts
 description: Learn about data lineage and how you can use it in Airflow.
 ---